 2020 Winner: Trees for the Future

 Trees for the Future (TREES) provides smallholder farmers pathways out of poverty and hunger by planting trees in forest gardens around the world.
 The Forest Garden Program is a simple, replicable, and scalable approach with proven success.
-Their Forest Garden Approach (FGA) is a 4-year training and technical assistance program to teach rural smallholder farmers how to restore degraded agricultural land into thriving Forest Gardens.
+Their Forest Garden Approach (FGA) is an innovative 4-year training and technical assistance program to teach rural smallholder farmers how to restore degraded agricultural land into thriving Forest Gardens.
 Forest Garden farmers gain increases in income and access to food, even in the first year.
 As a result, this approach benefits farmers, both economically and socially, while creating co-benefits for the environment through soil revitalization and carbon sequestration.

 Primary Area of Impact: Economic Development and Environmental Sustainability

 Geographic Area (Continent): Africa

 Geographic Areas (Countries): Chad, Cameroon, Central African Republic, Kenya, Mali, Senegal, Tanzania, The Gambia, Uganda

 Organizational Type: Non-Profit